Symatem/Documentation/Transport/Ontology.md

 - To store numbers, text and files
 - To represent hardware devices and physical memory

-### Symbol Space
+### Namespace
-One instance of the engine can hold multiple separate Symbol spaces.
+One instance of the engine can hold multiple separate Symbol Namespaces.
-All Triples and BitMaps are separated between them.

 Possible use cases include:
 - Performance: Memoization / caching
 - Context isolation